 Is Romania now in the E.U. and what about Schengen?

-Romania is one of 27 other countries that are in the European Union, but it is not yet in the Schengen block of 26 countries.
-Partial approval for entry to Schengen was made in April this year (2016), but full entry depends on a unanimous decision by all 26 countries.
-It is expected that by the time the ETIAS system is up and running in early 2020 Romania will be part of Schengen and that will mean that it will have the same border regulations as the other Schengen countries.
-ETIAS is designed for Schengen, even though it will affect the E.U. because most of the E.U. is already a party to the Schengen Agreement anyway.
+Romania is one of 27 other countries that are in the European Union, but it is not yet in the Schengen bloc.
+Partial approval for entry to Schengen was made in April 2016, but full entry depends on a unanimous decision by all member countries.
+It is expected that by the time the ETIAS system is up and running in early 2025 Romania will be part of Schengen and that will mean that it will have the same border regulations as the other Schengen countries.
+ETIAS is designed for Schengen, even though it will affect the E.U. because most of the E.U. is already a party to the Schengen Agreement.

 What is worth visiting in Romania?

 When Romania first joined the E.U., visitors flocked to it because prices were considerably lower than in other E.U. countries for the same things, especially accommodation and transport.
 Romania’s main attractions are its Black Sea coast and the seaside resorts scattered along it and its mountainous interior.
-Most people are familiar with the legend of Dracula and although it is a bit overdone, Transylvania is usually on most visitors’ wish lists, even if it is to see some of the beautiful mountain scenery there and not to experience the empire of Vlad the Impaler.
+Most people are familiar with the legend of Dracula and although it may be cliché, Transylvania is usually on most visitors’ wish lists, even if it is to see some of the beautiful mountain scenery there and not to experience the empire of Vlad the Impaler.

 All over Romania there are monasteries, churches and other religious paraphernalia which remind the visitor that this is one of the most devoutly Christian (Orthodox) countries in Europe.
 It is wise to remember this in many villages which are very conservative.